-Your website probably gets the most traffic out of anything you do to promote your hotel, and it's also considered the authoritative source of information when a person is looking into booking a stay at your hotel.
+Your website probably gets the most traffic out of anything you do to promote your hotel.
+It's also considered the authoritative source of information when a person is considering a stay at your hotel.
 That's why it needs to be one of the first things you address when branding (or re-branding) your hotel.

 Begin by making sure the fonts, color scheme, logo, and tone of voice match the brand that you have outlined.
 Recall your customer personas when crafting copy to make sure that it will speak to them and address the things they want the most.
 Highlight your positive guest experience and all the luxurious added perks of booking a stay at your hotel.